 Additionally, Georgia has a zero-tolerance policy for underage drunk driving.
 Drivers under 21 are guilty of DUI if they have any amount of alcohol in their system, even if they’re not over the .08% legal limit.

-Remember that the other driver will do everything possible to avoid facing the consequences for their actions.
-Anyone injured by a drunk driver should take steps to gather evidence and protect yourself.
+Remember that the other motorist will do everything possible to avoid facing the consequences of their actions.
+Therefore, anyone injured by a drunk driver should take steps to gather evidence and protect their rights.
 Some simple steps you can take include:

-- Call the police immediately.
-Many drivers will offer to resolve the accident without getting the police or insurance companies involved.
-But getting a police report can strengthen your claim.
+- Call the police immediately: Many drivers will offer to resolve the accident without getting a law enforcement officer or insurance companies involved to avoid license suspension and other penalties.
+However, getting a police report will strengthen your claim.

-- Tell police if you suspect the other driver is intoxicated.
-Police are trained to recognize symptoms of drunkenness and drug use.
-They can administer a field sobriety test or even a Breathalyzer test on the spot.
+- Tell the police if you suspect the other driver is intoxicated: Police are trained to recognize symptoms of drunkenness and drug use.
+They can administer a field sobriety test or a Breathalyzer test on the spot.

-- Take a video.
-If you have a phone, start recording video before you approach the other driver.
-An impaired driver will often show obvious signs of intoxication like slurred speech, confusion, anger, or stumbling.
+- Take a video: If you have a phone, start recording a video before approaching the other motorist.
+An impaired driver often shows obvious signs of intoxication like slurred speech, confusion, anger, or stumbling.
 Your video can serve as evidence.

 - Watch for the driver trying to cover up evidence: Take pictures if you see them trying to get rid of bottles or cans, pour out a beverage, take eye drops, or use breath spray.

-- Get medical attention.
-Even if your injuries seem minor at first, you need to go to a doctor as soon as possible after the accident and get a diagnosis.
+- Get medical attention: Even if your injuries seem minor initially, you need to go to a doctor immediately after the accident and get a diagnosis.

-Most importantly, call a drunk driving victim accident lawyer in Columbus, GA.
-Drunk driving laws are complex and it’s very difficult to win your claim on your own.
-Your attorney can pull the criminal record and driving record of the person who injured you, and see if they have a history of past convictions.
+Most importantly, call a DUI accident lawyer in Columbus, GA.
+Drunk driving laws are complex, and winning a claim without legal assistance is difficult.
+In addition, your attorney can pull the criminal record and driving record of the person who injured you and see if they have a history of past convictions.